Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 Variable remuneration SDR = X € per meeting booked + % of revenue generated per lead

-On the one hand, SDRs are motivated in the short term by the meetings booked bonus.
+On the one hand, SDRs are motivated in the short term by the bonus meetings.
 On the other hand, they have an incentive to generate hot leads since they are also paid on the revenue generated.

 ⚖️ For a perfect balance, each of the indicators must have the same weight in the commission formula!